Posts Tagged ‘Alternative History’

 “He was a local author,” he whispered to his wife.
 Ronald knew Bloch wasn’t from Plainfield of course, but he did graduate high school in Milwaukee.
 As the movie Psycho properly began, Ronald remembered hearing about the book.
 It was the author’s last work before he died about four years back.
 He said nothing as another familiar credit lit the screen.
 “Directed by George Kohler.
 He remembered the Kohler family from his home up the road in Amherst.

-Not long into the movie the teens hooted and hollered at the sight of a beautiful woman taking off her clothes and getting in the shower.
+Not long into the movie the teens hooted and hollered at the sight of a beautiful woman taking off her clothes before getting into the shower.
 “Yeah, let’s see some titties!”
 Franklin yelled, but much to his disappointment, there were no naked female breasts to be seen.

 Ronald didn’t like the outburst, but he did enjoy the sight of the woman in the shower.
-It was an actress he’d seen in a few other films recently, a Jamie something.
-She reminded him of Janet Leigh, who was an actress he enjoyed back in the 1960’s.
+It was an actress he’d seen in a few other films recently.
+In fact, Ronald thought she might have been the teacher in the trailer for that Stallone movie .
+Her name was Jamie something.
+She reminded Ronald of Janet Leigh, who was an actress he enjoyed back in the 1960’s.
 Thoughts of this starlet vanished once he felt his wife’s soft skin squeezing his hand as she whispered, “I remember when I looked like that.”

 The elderly couple had seen their share of horror movies, and sitting near the front of the dark theater, they were not frightened, but both were a little disturbed.
 Not at the murder scene on screen, as what looked like a female form pulled back the shower curtain and stabbed the young beauty to death, but that the kids laughed and cheered while it happened.
 Franklin particularly took delight at this scene, mimicking the stabbing motions while the violin music played.